On This Page

 High-Volume Healthcare Communications

 Healthcare providers implement Quadient Impress for patient communication automation at production scale.
-UK online pharmacy MedExpress — serving 1.5 million customers — processes up to 1 million monthly prescription letters through the platform, eliminating manual preparation while enforcing data compliance and providing full dispatch visibility.
+UK online pharmacy MedExpress, serving 1.5 million customers, processes up to 1 million monthly prescription letters through the platform, eliminating manual preparation while enforcing data compliance and providing full dispatch visibility.
 No contract value or competitive displacement details were disclosed.
-The deployment demonstrates Quadient's position in regulated healthcare communications; for deeper clinical document extraction (EHR integration, claims processing), specialized platforms such as Concord Technologies or Xen.AI address different workflow requirements.
+The deployment demonstrates Quadient's position in regulated healthcare communications; for deeper clinical document extraction such as EHR integration and claims processing, specialized platforms such as Concord Technologies or Xen.AI address different workflow requirements.

 Financial Services and Insurance Document Automation